-- Employee morale grows, because it engenders a sense of value and purposefulness.
+- Employee morale grows because it can bring about a sense of value and purposefulness.

 - Teamwork increases as employees think beyond the specific issues of their department.

-- Client focus increases as customer requirements awareness is raised.
+- Client focus increases as customer requirements awareness are raised.

-- Systems are in place to ensure improvements are encouraged both short and long term.
+- Systems are in place to ensure improvements are encouraged both in the short term and the long term.

 - Companies with cultures of territorialism and closed communication may first need to focus on cultural changes to create a receptive environment.

 - Short-term Kaizen events may create a burst of excitement that is shallow and short-lived and, therefore, gets abandoned before long.